diem/dip/lips/lip-1.md

 # Summary
 ---
-The Off-Chain protocol is an API and payload specification to support compliance, privacy and scalability on blockchains.
+The Off-Chain protocol is an API and payload specification that could be used to support compliance, privacy and scalability on blockchains.
+Note that this API is being published by the Libra Association on an “as is” basis.
+Publication of this API by the Libra Association does not mean that the Association is taking any position on whether the API addresses issues of compliance, privacy and scalability.
+Users of this API must make such determinations on their own.

 ---
 # Abstract / Motivation